dipeshrijal/customer_crud/README.md

 }'
 ```

+### 8.2 Store the Token

-Store the token as an environment variable:
+Store the generated token as an environment variable for easy reuse:

 ```bash
 export TOKEN=$(curl --silent --location 'http://127.0.0.1:3000/api/auth/login' \